mohimanilab/MASSTplus/README.md

 ### CLUSTERING+ Output Format

 CLUSTERING+ produce three output files.

-One output file shows a mapping between each input spectra and the cluster it associated with.
+The first output file shows a mapping between each input spectra and the cluster it associated with.

 An example output is as follows: